docusign/docusign-esign-python-client/README.md

     python3 -m unittest test.unit_tests

 ### Recomended operating system
-The prefered operating system to run unit-tests is Linux.
+You can use Windows or Linux to run these unit tests.

 ### Installing Python3 language on PC
 To run tests for this project, please, install the Python 3.7 or higher on your PC:\